 *superpowers not guaranteed, but you may learn the skills to transform you life to a healthier one.

 Eva Humphries is Nottingham's leading BANT registered nutritionist and the brains behind Wholefood Warrior.

 She even has some letters after her name: DipION, mBANT, CNHC.

 DipION - a degree equivalent in Nutritional Therapy from the Institute for Optimum Nutrition

 mBANT - member of the British Association for Applied Nutrition and Nutritional Therapy (BANT) - a professional membership body for Registered Nutritional Therapists

 CNHC - member of the Complementary & Natural Therapies Healthcare Council (CNHC) - a regulatory body for nutritional therapists

-As a nutritional therapist, Eva specialises in type 2 diabetes, cardiovascular disease and cancer.
+As a nutritional therapist, Eva specialises in type 2 diabetes and cancer.